letsdiscodev/docs.letsdisco.dev/docs/exhaustive-documentation/postgresql.md

----
-sidebar_position: 4
----

-# PostgreSQL
+# PostgreSQL (Advanced)

+## Introduction

-Disco provides a "good enough" Postgres addon.
+disco provides a "good enough" Postgres addon.

-## Good Enough

-The Postgres addon is a great way to quickly have access to Postgres when Postgres is not mission critical to your system.
-If you need any non-basic features, like replication, automatic failover, monitoring, automatic backups and restore, etc. you should use a more serious solution, like a managed Postgres.
+This addon is a great way to quickly setup a database when Postgres is not mission critical to your system.
+If you need any non-basic features, like replication, automatic failover, monitoring, automatic backups and restore, etc. you should consider using a managed Postgres provider, such as [Neon](https://neon.tech/) or [Supabase](https://supabase.com/).

 ## TL;DR